ArisPodotas/DSIT-notes/Clustering Algorithms/Notes.md

 ### Sun and human skin example

-You could take ever person on earth and get the knowledge for everyone - impossible So we cluster *similar entities* into groups and we study the groups.
+You could take every person on earth and get the knowledge for everyone - impossible So we cluster *similar entities* into groups and we study the groups.

 <hr>